Sharbat (drink): Etymology

 The term comes from the Persian word sharbat (شربت), meaning a drink of sugar and water.
 This in turn came from the Arabic word shariba, "to drink".
 By the late Middle Ages, the Arabic word sharāb (شراب) had come to mean "alcoholic beverage" and the alternate form sharbāt (شربات) and its Persian and Turkish variations, sharbat (شربت), and şerbet respectively, took on the meaning of a sweet non-alcoholic beverage.
+The word is reported to have been first used in English vocabulary in 1603, and referenced by philosopher Francis Bacon in 1626.

 History

 It is believed that sharbats originated in Iran (Persia).
-Several syrups are listed in the 11th-century Canon of Medicine by Persian writer Ibn Sīnā.
+Around 400 BC, sharbat had become popular in Persia as fruit syrup historically cooled with snow.
+Several syrups are listed in the 11th-century Canon of Medicine by Persian scholar Ibn Sīnā.
 In the 12th century, Persian book of Zakhireye Khwarazmshahi, Gorgani describes different types of Sharbats in Iran, including Ghoore, Anar, Sekanjebin, etc.

 The first Western mention of sharbat is an Italian reference to something that Turks drink.
-The word enters Italian as sorbetto which becomes sorbet in French.
+The word enters Italian as sorbetti which later became sorbet in French.
 In the 17th-century, England began importing "sherbet powders" made from dried fruit and flowers mixed with sugar.
-In the modern era sherbet powder is still popular in the UK.
+In the modern era sherbet powder is still popular in the UK, though Oxford Reference distinguishes this earlier drink from the later use of effervescent “sherbet powder” in English.
 A contemporary English writer traveling in the Middle East wrote of "sundry sherbets … some made of sugar and lemons, some of violets, and the like."
 When Europeans figured out how to freeze sherbet they began making sorbetto by adding fruit juices and flavorings to a frozen simple syrup base.
 In the US sherbet generally meant an ice milk, but recipes from early soda fountain manuals include ingredients like gelatin, beaten egg whites, cream, or milk.